2017 Community Engagement Fellowships

 Community partner: Orange County Rape Crisis Center

 Sexual violence is widespread and has far-reaching impacts on survivors’ health, with survivors from marginalized communities often being the most affected.
-The Orange County Rape Crisis Center (OCRCC) does not offer medical services but engages frequently with medical providers to make referrals, advocate for survivors and ensure their needs are met.
-In order to improve survivors’ experiences with healthcare providers, decrease re-traumatization and ensure that survivors who access healthcare services are connected with victim advocates, I propose to design a training for local medical providers in trauma-informed care (TIC).
-TIC involves patient-centered care, cultural competency, understanding the effects of trauma, inter-professional collaboration, and screening for trauma.
-The training would also address the specific needs of marginalized communities facing additional barriers, including survivors of color and LGBTQ survivors.
-Training local providers in TIC would allow OCRCC to develop a network of medical providers for mutual referrals and coordination.
-Most importantly, trauma-informed care offers survivors the most effective services and reduces painful barriers when navigating the aftermath of violence, resulting in improved outcomes for healing.
+The Orange County Rape Crisis Center (OCRCC) does not offer medical services but engages frequently with medical providers to make referrals and advocate for survivors’ needs.
+In order to improve survivors’ experiences with healthcare providers, decrease re-traumatization and ensure that survivors who access healthcare services are connected with victim advocates, I designed a training in trauma-informed care (TIC) for local medical providers .
+TIC involves patient-centered care, cultural competency, understanding of the effects of trauma, inter-professional collaboration and screening for trauma.
+The training addressed the specific needs of marginalized communities facing additional barriers, including survivors of color and LGBTQ survivors.
+Training local providers in TIC allows OCRCC to develop a network of medical providers for mutual referrals and coordination.
+Most importantly, TIC offers survivors the most effective services and reduces painful barriers when navigating the aftermath of violence, resulting in improved outcomes for healing.

 Oral Histories of Activism: the making of Dalit Feminist struggles in Tamil Nadu, India